Some projects are simple enough to qualify for express permits.

 How much does an express permit cost?

-Your project may require a historic review if your home is more than 40 years old.
-There are three different fees incurred with a historical review that total $575.
+Your project may require a historic review if your home is more than 45 years old.
+See historic review fees.

 How do I get an express permit?